CyberFlameGO/svnpython/Doc/library/calendar.rst

    .. versionadded:: 2.5

 :class:`Calendar` instances have the following methods:

-   .. method:: iterweekdays()
+.. method:: Calendar.iterweekdays(weekday)

    Return an iterator for the week day numbers that will be used for one week.
-The first value from the iterator will be the same as the value of the :attr:`firstweekday` property.
+The first number from the iterator will be the same as the number returned by :meth:`firstweekday`.

-   .. method:: itermonthdates(year, month)
+.. method:: Calendar.itermonthdates(year, month)

    Return an iterator for the month *month* (1-12) in the year *year*.
 This iterator will return all days (as :class:`datetime.date` objects) for the month and all days before the start of the month or after the end of the month that are required to get a complete week.

-   .. method:: itermonthdays2(year, month)
+.. method:: Calendar.itermonthdays2(year, month)

    Return an iterator for the month *month* in the year *year* similar to :meth:`itermonthdates`.
 Days returned will be tuples consisting of a day number and a week day number.

-   .. method:: itermonthdays(year, month)
+.. method:: Calendar.itermonthdays(year, month)

    Return an iterator for the month *month* in the year *year* similar to :meth:`itermonthdates`.
 Days returned will simply be day numbers.

-   .. method:: monthdatescalendar(year, month)
+.. method:: Calendar.monthdatescalendar(year, month)

    Return a list of the weeks in the month *month* of the *year* as full weeks.
    Weeks are lists of seven :class:`datetime.date` objects.

-   .. method:: monthdays2calendar(year, month)
+.. method:: Calendar.monthdays2calendar(year, month)

    Return a list of the weeks in the month *month* of the *year* as full weeks.
    Weeks are lists of seven tuples of day numbers and weekday numbers.

-   .. method:: monthdayscalendar(year, month)
+.. method:: Calendar.monthdayscalendar(year, month)

    Return a list of the weeks in the month *month* of the *year* as full weeks.
    Weeks are lists of seven day numbers.

-   .. method:: yeardatescalendar(year[, width])
+.. method:: Calendar.yeardatescalendar(year, month[, width])

    Return the data for the specified year ready for formatting.
 The return value is a list of month rows.
 Each month row contains up to *width* months (defaulting to 3).
 Each month contains between 4 and 6 weeks and each week contains 1--7 days.
 Days are :class:`datetime.date` objects.

-   .. method:: yeardays2calendar(year[, width])
+.. method:: Calendar.yeardays2calendar(year, month[, width])

    Return the data for the specified year ready for formatting (similar to :meth:`yeardatescalendar`).
 Entries in the week lists are tuples of day numbers and weekday numbers.
 Day numbers outside this month are zero.

-   .. method:: yeardayscalendar(year[, width])
+.. method:: Calendar.yeardayscalendar(year, month[, width])

    Return the data for the specified year ready for formatting (similar to :meth:`yeardatescalendar`).
 Entries in the week lists are day numbers.
 Day numbers outside this month are zero.

 .. class:: TextCalendar([firstweekday])